DFanso/book-store/README.md

    ```

 7. The application should now be running on `http://localhost:9000`.
 Access the Swagger documentation at `http://localhost:9000/api` for an interactive API documentation and testing interface.
-8. Use the Token in Authentication
+8. Use the Token in Header Authentication

 ## API Endpoints

-### POST /books
+### POST v1/books

 - Description: Add a new book to the collection.
 - Request Body: